 As of December 31, 2019, the Bank elected the fair value option with regard to securities classified as securities held for trading, even though they had not been acquired for trading purposes.
 For more information see Note 5.D.

 As of March 31, 2020 and March 31, 2019, the Bank did not elect the fair value option.

-Gains with respe

-to changes in fa

-Fair value as of value for the year
+Fair value as of Gains with respect to changes in fair value for the year ended December 31, 2019 Securities available for sale 341 2

-December 31, ended December

-2019 31, 201

-Securities available for sale 341